anshtyagi14/awseks/README.md

 8. For the use case, select "Command Line Interface (CLI)," check the confirmation box, and then click "Next."

 <img src="src/08.png"/>
-9. Bypass the option to add a description tag by clicking on "Create Access Key."
+9. Skip the option to add a description tag by clicking on "Create Access Key."

 <img src="src/09.png"/>
 10. Carefully copy the displayed "Access Key" and "Secret Access Key," and securely store them for future use.